 The area where Palmetto Drive meets Grand Pavilion Boulevard is the main hub of the Wild Dunes community.
 Here, you’ll find beach access, along with beach chair and umbrella rentals.
 Bike rentals are available as well, and a host of restaurants and eateries stand ready to welcome you after you’ve worked up an appetite biking, strolling, and playing around the resort.

 Catch up on local lore while you grab a bite to eat, thanks to the interesting restaurants near your Vacasa vacation rental at the Wild Dunes community.
 For example, Woody’s Eatery is named for a retired WWII pilot who moved to the area in the 1950s and set about turning the Isle of Palms airstrip into a full-fledged airport.
 Huey’s Southern Eats recalls a flyer of a different sort—a goose, actually.
 Huey the goose lived at a nearby gas station, where he boldly demonstrated his affection for the lady patrons.
-And then there’s the Salty Goat Bar, named after the reclusive “Goat Man” who lived in self-exile on Goat Island with only his wife and a herd of goats back in the 1930s, surviving solely on what grew on the island.
 For a more modern take on locally sourced ingredients, enjoy an elegant evening at Coastal Provisions, where the chef creates dishes based on fresh seafood, meat, and seasonal vegetables from local suppliers around Charleston and Isle of Palms.